juzaweb/docs/start/config.md

         /**
          * Plugins assets path
          *
-         * Path for assets when it was publish
+         * Path for assets when it was published
          * Default: plugins
          */
         'assets' => public_path('plugins'),